izzycode/react-passing-props-or-context/README.md

 - classes-state (class components and props)
 - classes-context (class components and context)
 - hooks and context (pure functional components and hooks for state and context)

+### Instructions
+1. Clone this repository
+2. Run `git fetch --all` This will download all the branches that are in Github
+  You won't see teh branches if you do `git branch`
+  however, just checkout the desired branch (e.g.: `git checkout classes-state`) and you should get a message that you are now in `classes-state` branch tracking the remote branch of the same name.